-The Plan was established under a trust which is currently governed by a Definitive Trust Deed and Rules dated 20 January 2010 and subsequent amending deeds.
+The Plan was established under a trust which is currently governed by a Definitive Trust Deed and Rules dated 9 December 2011 and subsequent amending deeds.
 The Plan is a Registered Pension Scheme under the Finance Act 2004 and is, therefore, exempt from certain UK Income and Capital Gains taxes.
+The Plan provides defined benefits for members.
 Members were contracted-out of the State Second Pension (S2P) until 5 April 2016 when this was abolished.